Disease Guide ·Cushing's Disease ·2026

 7Does pet insurance cover Cushing's disease?

-Most policies cover Cushing's disease as a standard illness.
-At $2,000-$5,000 in the first year and $1,500-$4,000/year after, this is one of the most financially impactful conditions to have insured.
-The key is enrolling before any suggestive signs appear in vet records — elevated liver enzymes, excessive thirst, or skin problems.
-Once diagnosed, Cushing's becomes pre-existing for any new policy, and secondary conditions may also be excluded.
+Most policies cover Cushing's as a standard illness.
+At $2,000-$5,000 year one and $1,500-$4,000/year after, it's highly impactful.
+Enroll before signs appear in vet records.
+Once diagnosed, it's pre-existing for any new policy.

 Marcel Janik, founder of RealVetCost